Skip to content

 • _sendMessageToChild(bytes memory message): This function can be called internally with any bytes data as a message.
 This data will be sent as it is to the child tunnel.

 • receiveMessage(bytes memory inputData): This function needs to be called to receive the message emitted by ChildTunnel.
 The proof of transaction needs to be provided as calldata.
-An example script to generate proof using matic.js is included below.
+An example script to generate proof using the matic.js SDK is included below.

 Use the FxBaseChildTunnel contract from here.
 This contract gives access to following functions: